Note: This review is not sponsored and I bought both pumps with my own money.

 When I found out I was having a third child, I decided to splurge on a wearable breast pump, namely the Willow 3.0.
 It wasn’t but three weeks postpartum that Willow announced their new, more affordable pump called Willow Go.

-They’re both wearable breast pumps, but they do have some important differences.
+Both of the Willow breast pumps are wearable, but they do have some important differences.
 I’ve put both to the test and have taken meticulous notes on my thoughts as my breastfeeding journey progresses.

 Here are all the key things you need to know about Willow Go vs. Willow 3.0, including the subtle differences you won’t find on the brand’s website.